jianjie22/LLM_MVP/README.md

 ## 🧠 Design Considerations

-- **Anonymization**: Prompt & response texts are sanitized before saving.
+- **Anonymization**: Prompts and responses are stripped of user-identifiable data.
-- **Conversation context**: Query payloads to GPT include full history.
-- **OpenAPI Spec**: Strictly followed.
-Minor differences explained in comments/code.
-- **MongoDB Integration**: Beanie ODM used for async, document-based persistence.
+- **Contextual Queries**: Conversation history is passed to the LLM for more coherent responses.
+- **Schema Adherence**: Implementation follows the provided OpenAPI spec.
+- **Async & Performant**: Beanie ODM ensures efficient async interaction with MongoDB.

 ---

-## 🧊 Optional: Frontend (Task 2)
+## ❌ Frontend (Task 2)

-Not included in this repo.
-If added, would be located in a separate `frontend/` folder.
+This repository **does not include** Task 2 (frontend).
+Only Task 1 (backend API) is submitted for this assignment.

 ---

 ## 👨‍💻 Author

 - Chen Jian Jie
 - GitHub: [@jianjie22](https://github.com/jianjie22)